Bryan De La Cruz Preview, Player Props: Marlins vs. Rays

-Bryan De La Cruz -- with a slugging percentage of .273 in his past 10 games (including zero homers) -- will be in action for the Miami Marlins against the Tampa Bay Rays, with Aaron Civale on the mound, on August 29 at 6:40 PM ET.
+On Wednesday, Bryan De La Cruz (.273 slugging percentage in past 10 games, with zero homers) and the Miami Marlins face the Tampa Bay Rays, whose starting pitcher will be Zach Eflin.
+First pitch is at 6:40 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Nationals.
+In his previous game he had a one-hit performance (1-for-4) against the Rays.

 Bryan De La Cruz Game Info & Props vs. the Rays